ropensci-archive/bomrang/README.md

 ### Using `get_precis_forecast()`

-This function only takes one parameter, `state`.
+This function only takes one argument, `state`.
 States or territories are specified using the official postal codes.

 -   **ACT** - Australian Capital Territory
 -   **NSW** - New South Wales